Competitive Sequential Screening: Other contracting settings

 \begin{prop}[Efficiency] Assume $G$ is symmetric and $v_0 \geq (7/2) \max_{\g' \in \G} (1 / g(\g'))$.
 The allocation $q^\ast$ under the non-exclusive equilibrium (in \cref{res:equilibrium}) is pointwise more efficient than the allocation $q^{\mathrm{E}}$ under the Pareto-dominant exclusive equilibrium (in \cref{res:exclusive}). \end{prop}

 Suppose that $G$ is symmetric.
 In the non-exclusive equilibrium, types to the left of $0$ are partially locked into firm $A$, and types to the right of $0$ are partially locked into firm $B$.
-This lock-in is partial: depending on his taste shock, the consumer may purchase from either firm.
+The lock-in is partial in the sense that the consumer may purchase from either firm, depending on his taste shock.
 In the Pareto-dominant exclusive equilibrium, the lock-in is complete, so the distortion is exacerbated.
 Once the consumer chooses one firm as his exclusive supplier, he cannot purchase the other firm's product.

 Next, we sketch our derivation of the Pareto-dominant equilibrium in \cref{res:exclusive}.
 The consumer's choice of exclusive supplier depends on both firms' subscription schedules, but conditional upon choosing firm $i$, the consumer's optimal strike price depends only on firm $i$'s schedule.
 Therefore, each firm faces a sequential screening problem subject to a type-dependent participation constraint (determined by the other firm's subscription schedule).
 For any pair of exclusive subscription schedules, the consumer's relative preference for firm $B$ is increasing as $\g$ moves to the right.
 Therefore, firm $B$'s best response to an arbitrary exclusive schedule $s_A$ offered by firm $A$ is determined by the following nested optimization problem.
 In the outer problem, firm $B$ chooses the leftmost type, $\ubar{\g}_B$, that it will serve.
 Given $\ubar{\g}_B$, the inner problem is a standard sequential screening problem over the restricted type space $[\ubar{\g}_B, \bar{\g}]$, subject to the constraint that type $\ubar{\g}_B$ chooses firm $B$.
 Therefore, it is optimal for firm $B$ to induce each type $\g$ in $[\ubar{\g}_B, \bar{\g}]$ to select the monopoly strike price $p_B^M(\g)$.
 The associated subscription schedule is determined by the envelope theorem, together with the binding participation constraint for type $\ubar{\g}_B$.
 Symmetrically, firm $A$ faces a nested optimization problem, where the outer problem consists of choosing the rightmost type, $\bar{\g}_A$, that it will serve.